USe the Histogram

 Sometimes the contrast of a scene is a little lower than the range of the camera.
 On the photo here the histogram has gaps on both the left and the right.
 This indicates that there is not enough contrast in the scene to fill the entire tonal range.

-In this video I show you how to utilise the highlight and shadow clipping warning features in both Adobe Camera RAW and Adobe Photoshop.
+In this video I show you how to utilise the highlight and shadow clipping warning features in teh histogram of both Adobe Camera RAW and Adobe Photoshop.
 It can also easily be done in Adobe Lightroom.

 For a more comprehensive look at photography, check out my book, available to buy at Amazon.